RBeneroff/R-Blends/current.md

 # R-Blends - current tasks/bugs/reaches

 Working on:
-- refresh color scheme form after submission

 Bugs to fix:
-- when you log out and sign in under another user, if you don't refresh, the other user's color schemes show up until you click the button or add a new one
 - heroku not dynamically updating but local is?

 Reaches/other feature to implement: